-Chasing status with any airline doesn’t always make sense, and that’s no different with Delta Medallion status.
-You have to climb your way up the ladder through tons of flying to reach the tiers where elite status really starts to pay off: Platinum and Diamond.
-That’s when you start getting more frequent upgrades, earn more SkyMiles faster, and Delta Choice Benefits.
+Chasing status with any airline doesn't always make sense, and that's no different with Delta Medallion Status.
+You have to climb your way up the ladder through tons of flying (and spending) to reach the tiers where elite status really starts to pay off: Platinum and Diamond.
+That's when you start getting more frequent upgrades, earn more SkyMiles faster, and your pick of Delta Choice Benefits.

-Delta Choice Benefits are a “choose your own adventure” aspect of the top tiers of Medallion status.
+But these Delta Choice Benefits – a “choose your own adventure” aspect of the top tiers of Medallion status – could make it worth the extra effort.
 Hit Platinum or Diamond, and you get your choice between several different perks from travel vouchers to gift cards to guaranteed upgrades.
 Platinum Medallion members get to choose one, while Diamond Medallions get to choose three (plus the one Choice Benefit upon hitting Platinum).

 - The Basics of Earning Delta Elite Status